 Introduction to Carbondale, Pennsylvania

 Carbondale, Pennsylvania is 14 miles NE of Scranton, Pennsylvania (center to center) and 90 miles NW of Newark, New Jersey.
 The city, which is in Lackawanna county, is part of the Scranton - - Wilkes - Barre - - Hazleton metro area.
-The population of Carbondale is 9,804.

 The region was developed in the early 1800s by the founders of the Delaware and Hudson Canal Company, William and Maurice Wurts.
 It was officially established in 1824, and was named because of the presence of coal.
 The United States' first underground mine was located in Carbondale.
 The Delaware and Hudson Railroad was constructed through the region, and a major terminal was situated in the city as well.
 During the late 19th and early 20th century, Carbondale was known for its coal-mining industry which attracted a number of Eastern European immigrants.
 However, the industry has since declined which has had a negative impact on Carbondale's economy and population.